ccoenraets/forcejs/README.md

     cordova build ios
     ```

+1. Run the app on your iOS device:
+    - Open `platforms/ios/myforcejsapp.xcodeproj` in Xcode
+    - Click `myforcejsapp` in the left sidebar
-1. Open `platforms/ios/myforcejsapp.xcodeproj` in Xcode.
-In the project properties, select a team corresponding to a valid certificate, and run the app in an emulator or on device.
+    - In the `Signing` section, select a team corresponding to a valid certificate
+    - Click the Run button in the toolbar to run the application on your device.

 ## API Reference